 Nevertheless, Maclet made it to Paris but in order to paint he first needed to avoid starvation.
 This meant earning what little he could varnishing bedsteads, washing dishes, shucking oysters, doing odd jobs at the Moulin Rouge, and finally as a cook on aboard a ship bound for Indochina.
 But at least this enabled him to paint and when he did, he began producing vibrant and yet melancholy scenes of Old Montmartre.

-Today. if you were to show people with some knowledge of art a Maclet picture of this era I’ve no doubt a great many would identify it as a work by Utrillo, but the truth is that Élisée Maclet was painting his childlike figures outside the Lapin Agile and Moulin de la Galette years before Utrillo, and in an almost identical fashion.
-In Paris back in the ‘20s and ‘30s important dealers and critics like Max Jacob paid more to acquire the work of Maclet than they did Utrillo, so how come today can you pick up a Maclet of Montmartre for under two thousand pounds when a Utrillo of the same subject might set you back more than a million?
-In my opinion the explanation lies with fickle fashion, dumb luck, and above all lazy journalism.
+Today. if you were to show people with some knowledge of art a Maclet picture of this era I’ve no doubt a great many would identify it as a work by Utrillo, but the truth is that Élisée Maclet was painting his naive figures outside the Lapin Agile and Moulin de la Galette years before Utrillo and in an almost identical fashion.
+In Paris back in the ‘20s and ‘30s important dealers and critics like Max Jacob paid more to acquire the work of Maclet than they did Utrillo, so how come today can you pick up a Maclet of Montmartre for under two thousand pounds when a Utrillo of the same subject might set you back half a million?
+In my opinion the explanation lies with fickle fashion, dumb luck, and lazy journalism.

 My advice to any lovers of picaresque paintings of Paris who don’t have hundreds of thousands to spend on a Utrillo is to seek out the charismatic and idiosyncratic paintings of Monsieur Maclet.
-He was prolific, so not everything he did was special, far from it.
-But when he was good, he was very, very good.
-And at least – let us not forget – he did it first.
+He was prolific so not everything he did was special, far from it.
+But when he was good he was very good and – let us not forget – he did it first.

-By the way, the final irony to the story can be found in Utrillo’s questionable parentage.
-For the first few years of his life young Maurice was raised solely by his mother, the aforementioned Suzanne Valadon whose life as an unmarried woman with a child would have been hard, even in Bohemian Paris.
+The final irony to the story can be found in Utrillo’s questionable parentage.
+For the first few years of his life young Maurice was raised solely by his mother, the aforementioned Suzanne Valadon whose life as an unmarried woman with a child would have been hard even in Bohemian Paris.
 Although he wouldn’t stick around for long, eventually the little-known Spanish painter Miguel Utrillo agreed to acknowledge Maurice as his son but to this day several other candidates are thought just as likely to have been Utrillo’s real father.